26 Jun REPORT: BOND’s 8th Annual Conference for Fatherhood and Men–Honest Talk and Brotherhood

 For the past 27 years, BOND, the Brotherhood Organization of A New Destiny has hosted successful events and conferences for men and families, and this year is no exception.

-On June 17th, BOND hosted its 8th Annual Conference for Fatherhood and Men and it was a huge success!
+On Saturday, June 17th, 2017, BOND hosted our 8th Annual Conference for Fatherhood and Men and it was a huge success!
 Men of all ages and races from across the country attended the event during Father’s Day weekend.

 The conference featured comedy, powerful and thought-provoking speakers and panel discussions, and a unique workshop led by BOND Founder and President, Rev. Jesse Lee Peterson.